LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/04-NUM.md

 <sup>5</sup> And the children of Israel removed from Rameses, and pitched in Succoth.
 <sup>6</sup> And they departed from Succoth, and pitched in Etham, which [is] in the edge of the wilderness.
 <sup>7</sup> And they removed from Etham, and turned again unto Pihahiroth, which [is] before Baalzephon: and they pitched before Migdol.
-<sup>8</sup> And they departed from before Pihahiroth, and passed through the midst of the sea into the wilderness, and went three days ’ journey in the wilderness of Etham, and pitched in Marah.
+<sup>8</sup> And they departed from before Pihahiroth, and passed through the midst of the sea into the wilderness, and went three days’ journey in the wilderness of Etham, and pitched in Marah.
 <sup>9</sup> And they removed from Marah, and came unto Elim: and in Elim [were] twelve fountains of water, and threescore and ten palm trees; and they pitched there.
 <sup>10</sup> And they removed from Elim, and encamped by the Red sea.
 <sup>11</sup> And they removed from the Red sea, and encamped in the wilderness of Sin.